Finance (FIN, BFSC, & FCC)

 The Banking and Financial Services Certificate prepares students for entry-level employment with commercial and community banks and other financial services organizations such as insurance companies and investment firms.

-All courses in the certificate program also apply to the Finance associate's degree program.
+All courses in the certificate program also apply to the Finance associate degree program, and all certificate courses can be completed through online education.

-All certificate courses can be completed through online education.
+All courses in the certificate program also apply to the Finance associate's degree program, and all certificate courses can be completed through online education.

 For more information, please contact the Business Technologies Division at (513) 569-1620.